 Who are we?

 WUOG 90.5 FM is the University of Georgia’s alternative college radio station.
-It is an all-student, all-volunteer, non-commercial radio station run by a board of fifteen student executive directors assisted by a student organization advisor, Mary Kate Steinbeck, and a graduate advisor, Deaglan An.
-The fifteen executive directors manage nine staffs: Music, Local Music, Digital Media, Operations, Archives, News, Sports, Publications, and Events.
+It is an all-student, all-volunteer, non-commercial radio station run by a board of seventeen student executive directors assisted by a student organization advisor, Jackie Phillips, and a graduate advisor, Angela Cardenas.
+The seventeen executive directors manage nine staffs: Music, Local Music, Digital Media, Operations, Archives, News, Sports, Publications, and Events.

 What do we play?